-- the success, cost and timing of our product candidate development activities and ongoing and planned clinical trials; - our plans to develop and commercialize antibodies, including our lead product candidates etokimab for patients with severe allergic and atopic diseases and ANB019 for patients with generalized pustular psoriasis, or GPP, and palmoplantar pustulosis, or PPP; - the likelihood that the clinical data generated in any study we performed, are performing or plan to perform in a non-US jurisdiction will be subsequently accepted by the U.S. Food and Drug Administration, or FDA and/or by foreign regulatory authorities outside of the jurisdiction where the study was being performed; - the timing and ability of our collaborators to develop and commercialize our partnered product candidates; - the potential benefits and advantages of our product candidates and approaches versus those of our competitors; - our ability to execute on our strategy, including advancing our lead product candidates, identifying emerging opportunities in key therapeutic areas, continuing to expand our wholly-owned pipeline and retaining rights to strategic products in key commercial markets; - our ability to obtain funding for our operations, including funding necessary to complete further development and commercialization of our product candidates; - the timing of and our ability to obtain and maintain regulatory approvals for etokimab and ANB019 and our other product candidates; - our ability to develop our product candidates; - the rate and degree of market acceptance and clinical utility of any approved product candidates; - the size and growth potential of the markets for any approved product candidates, and our ability to serve those markets; - · our commercialization, marketing and manufacturing capabilities and strategy; - our expectations regarding our ability to obtain and maintain intellectual property protection for our product candidates; - regulatory developments in the United States, the United Kingdom, Australia and other foreign countries; - the success of competing therapies that are or may become available; - our ability to attract and retain key scientific or management personnel; - our use of the net proceeds from our public offerings; - our ability to identify additional products or product candidates with significant commercial potential that are consistent with our commercial objectives; and - our estimates regarding expenses, future revenue, capital requirements and needs for additional financing.
+- the success, cost and timing of our product candidate development activities and ongoing and planned clinical trials; - our plans to develop and commercialize antibodies, including our lead product candidates: etokimab for patients with respiratory disorders and imsidolimab for patients with generalized pustular psoriasis ("GPP") and palmoplantar pustulosis ("PPP"); - the impact of the coronavirus ("COVID-19") pandemic on our business and the U.S. and global economies; - the likelihood that the clinical data generated in any study we performed, are performing or plan to perform in a non-US jurisdiction will be subsequently accepted by the U.S. Food and Drug Administration ("FDA") and/or by foreign regulatory authorities outside of the jurisdiction where the study was being performed; - the timing and ability of our collaborators to develop and commercialize our partnered product candidates; - the potential benefits and advantages of our product candidates and approaches versus those of our competitors; - our ability to execute on our strategy, including advancing our lead product candidates, identifying emerging opportunities in key therapeutic areas, continuing to expand our wholly-owned pipeline and retaining rights to strategic products in key commercial markets; - our ability to obtain funding for our operations, including funding necessary to complete further development and commercialization of our product candidates; - the timing of and our ability to obtain and maintain regulatory approvals for etokimab and imsidolimab and our other product candidates; - our ability to develop our product candidates; - the rate and degree of market acceptance and clinical utility of any approved product candidates; - the size and growth potential of the markets for any approved product candidates, and our ability to serve those markets; - our commercialization, marketing and manufacturing capabilities and strategy; - our expectations regarding our ability to obtain and maintain intellectual property protection for our product candidates; - · regulatory developments in the United States, the United Kingdom, Australia and other foreign countries; - the success of competing therapies that are or may become available; - our ability to attract and retain key scientific or management personnel; - our use of the net proceeds from our public offerings; - our ability to identify additional products or product candidates with significant commercial potential that are consistent with our commercial objectives; and - · our estimates regarding expenses, future revenue, capital requirements and needs for additional financing.